mfaani/mfaani/content/posts/content-creation/how-to-prepare-yourself-as-a-podcast-guest.md

 ### Blue Yeti Nano
 {{< audio audio-name="blue-nano" audio-type="mp3">}}

 - It's ok to have a few hiccups in your speaking.
 But it's good to know if you over-use something too much.
-Though out my talk I realized I somewhat overused the term "I feel like" 🤦‍♂️.
+Through out my talk I realized I overused the term "I feel like" 🤦‍♂️.
 - Speak with energy.
 Ask a friend to ask a few questions for a few minutes.
 Record that it.
 Make it a conversation, so you can gauge your energy level easier.
 Listen to it and see if your energy is good enough.
 Energy doesn't mean being loud but after hearing the recording, I often felt like I was too shy or my voice was low.

 ## Other tips